3D Modeling (MODL) Courses

 - Transferable:CSU

-This course prepares students pursuing occupations in digital media arts and related technologies, including graphic design and communication, web design, user interface design, 3D animation and modeling, and game design, with a portfolio of work, career skills, and knowledge of industry practices essential to these fields.
-Topics include: organization and physical preparation of a portfolio of work, applying to a four-year college or design program, job and internship searches, soliciting and performing freelance work, setting up a studio, working in an existing firm, developing client relationships, self-promotion, and other resources.
+This course prepares students pursuing occupations in digital media arts and related technologies, including graphic design and communication, user interface and Web design, 3D animation and modeling, and game design.
+Students will create a portfolio of work, develop career skills, and gain knowledge of industry practices essential to these fields.
+Topics include: organization and physical preparation of a portfolio of work; presenting a portfolio to a group or individual; exploring different paths, such as four-year college or design program, self-employed freelancing, or employment in a studio or in-house design team; job and internship searches; interview skills, setting up a studio; self-promotion through multiple channels; networking and other resources.
 Using a combination of lectures and guests from the industry, this course will offer practical advice and philosophical guidance toward gaining a rewarding career in the many digital media and design fields.
-Formerly known as GCOM 349
+Formerly known as GCOM 349.

 Upon completion of this course, the student will be able to: